-In winter, we have had a mini Christmas market at our November meeting, where lovely homemade and handcrafted products, mostly made by our members, were available to be purchased.
-At our December meeting, an appetizing holiday brunch will be provided.
-Last year, members were also treated to a performance from the North London Military Wives' Choir.
+Our November General Meeting includes our mini Christmas market where lovely homemade and handcrafted products, mostly made by our members, are available to be purchased.
+At our December meeting, an appetising festive brunch is provided.
+Last year, we were also treated to a performance from the North London Military Wives' Choir.
 Our May meeting is our Annual General Meeting at which we present the proceeds of our fundraising efforts to our chosen charity, select a new charity and elect the club's board for the next year.
-We finish our club year with our annual summer lunch (in lieu of a June meeting) during which we celebrate another year of fun and friendship by enjoying a meal together and installing the next year's board.
+We finish our club year with our annual Summer Lunch (in lieu of a June meeting) during which we celebrate another year of fun and friendship by enjoying a meal together and welcoming the next year's board.

 Doors open at 9.30 am, meetings start at 10 am

 We have a variety of member-led interest groups.
 Some of these groups are long-standing, whereas others come and go as the interests of our members change with our changing membership.
 All members are welcome to participate in any (or all!) of the interest groups.
-Should a member have an interest that is not currently addressed, they are welcome to organize a new interest group.
-Most interest groups meet monthly, but some meet more often.
+Should a member have an interest that is not currently addressed, they are welcome to discuss the possibility of creating a new interest group with our Interest Group Coordinator.
+Most interest groups meet monthly, although some meet more frequently.

 Book groups